 Activity Six: Search and View a Report

 Click the report drop-down menu to reveal a selection of report options, as seen below.

 Five new category sections appear to help you quickly locate the report of your choice.
 They are: Engine Activity, Health, Source, Storage, and VDB.

 Reports of interest may include the Storage Summary report found under Storage, allowing you to view, compare, and analyze storage usage across Delphix Engines.
 Other useful reports include Active Faults, SnapSync, and Replication Summary.
 Below is a summary list of all reporting categories found under View Reports and a description of the reports found under each category.

 Engine Activity Reports

 Audit Log Report

-Bookmarks: Tracks Jet Stream bookmark usage across a jet stream deployment, particularly in relation to storage/capacity, as bookmarks pin storage on the delphix engine.
+Bookmarks: Tracks Jet Stream (Delphix Self-Service) bookmark usage across a Delphix Self-Service deployment, particularly in relation to storage/capacity, as bookmarks pin storage on the Delphix Engine.

-Recent Jobs: Covers all jobs across all engines, such as provisioning or refreshing a VDB.
+Recent Jobs: Covers all jobs across all Delphix Engines, such as provisioning or refreshing a VDB.

 Replication Status: Allows you to validate that replication is running successfully across all Delphix Engines where it has been configured.
 If replication is not running successfully, it allows you to determine the cause.